 “the scale of the opportunity on offer from international customers is too large to ignore”

 For example, see what data you can find on particular markets from delivery providers or from specialist market research providers such as Terapeak.
-Tools such as Selling Manager Pro can help you manage your inventory, Turbo Lister can help you to upload more and more product listings on different sites, and Despatch Manager Online can help you deal with shipping to overseas destinations.
+Tools such as Selling Manager Pro can help you manage your inventory, and Turbo Lister can help you to upload more and more product listings on different sites.
 It may even pay to work with an online selling consultant that specialises in international sales such as WebInterpret or InterCultural Elements.

 Start small but seize the opportunity

 If in doubt, start slowly.
 Target one particular overseas market, say, or only open up certain product categories for international sale.
 That way you can identify and iron out problems that are specific to your business without being overwhelmed by them.

 However you do it though, seize the opportunity.
 Just as marketplaces have enabled the smallest business to take on giant domestic companies with their own sophisticated web presence, so they can help you compete overseas.
 The world really can be in the palm of your hand.

 David Prosser is a freelance journalist with more than 20 years’ experience writing about business, entrepreneurship and personal finance for national newspapers, magazines and websites such as Forbes.
 He is former Business Editor of The Independent.